Skip to content

 £50,271 and above2%

-Class 1 NIC is calculated on a weekly/monthly basis matching the payroll cycle, not annually.
-This matters for irregular earners (commission, bonuses), a one-off £20,000 bonus is taxed differently from £20,000 spread evenly across the year.
+Class 1 NIC is calculated on a weekly or monthly basis matching the payroll cycle, not annually.
+This matters for irregular earners.
+A one-off bonus is taxed differently from the same amount spread evenly across the year, because the weekly or monthly calculation method applies.

 Self-employed NIC (Class 2 and Class 4) is different and outside scope here.
-Class 2 was substantially restructured for 2024–25 onwards; Class 4 sits at 6% between thresholds.
+Class 4 sits at 6% on self-employed profits between the lower and upper profit limits.

 Up to £12,5700% (Personal Allowance)£0